edelgrace/blog/content/post/2009-12-21-before-i-go-to-sleep.md

   - Internet

 ---
 I have a few layouts on my computer that I have to upload!
 Anyway, I should be doing homework.
 But it isn't due until Wednesday.
-So I'll do all of it tomorrow&#8230;
+So I'll do all of it tomorrow...

 This is an amazingly short post.
 Well, it's better than nothing, right?